-- employing operatives who have been trained and approved by the Certificate holder or holder's agent to install the system - which has undertaken to comply with the Certificate holder's or holder's agent application procedure, containing the requirements for each application team to include at least one member operative trained by the Certificate holder or holder's agent - subject to at least one inspection per annum by the Certificate holder or holder's agent to ensure suitable site practices are being employed.
+- which has undertaken to comply with the Certificate holder's or holder's agent application procedure, containing the requirements for each application team to include at least one member operative trained by the Certificate holder or holder's agent - subject to at least one inspection per annum by the Certificate holder or holder's agent to ensure suitable site practices are being employed.
 This may include unannounced site inspections.